brampat/security/publications/presentation/OWASP_Top10_examples.md

   * High entropy
   * Not in URL
   * Securely stored
-  * Invalidated (on logout, idle and absolute timeouts)
+  * Invalidate (on logout, idle and absolute timeouts)

 --